BlitzyMango/Pong-Game/README.md

 - fractions (will be removed in next commit)

 ## Motivation
-I began this project to test myself as a Python beginner and to see if I would enjoy a career in software development by coding casually.
+I began this project to test myself as a Python beginner and to explore software development as a possible career path

 ## Screen Recording
 ![Pong Game - Animated gif demo](pong-game.gif)